motedon/vuzinski.me/content/Shorts.md

   - shorts
 date: 2024-07-31
 ---
+compressing comedy, imagination, weirdness, wisdom, memories.

+24.9.2024
+I guess no more badminton then.
+You talked the talk, very charming, different even, but at the end you didn't walk the walk.
+But I don't blame you, you have my respects.
+Wish you well.
+Remember, nobody is 100% busy, it's all about priorities and decency.

 23.9.2024
 WRITE MORE, WRITING ISN'T BAD DUDE, GO TO NHÀ KHO AND TYPE ON THAT FUCKING KEYBOARD. also check some notes on the chonky vault.